enginebai/PyMessager/README.md

 ## Utility APIs

 ### Subscribe the pages
-Before your chatbot starts to receive the message, you have to subscribe the application to your chatbot page.
+Before your chatbot starts to receive messages, you have to subscribe the application to your chatbot page.
 To subscribe a page, just call it:

 ```python
 client.subscribe_to_page()